John Chafee: Early life and family

 John Chafee graduated from a coeducational primary school, Providence's Gordon School, in 1931 and then attended Providence Country Day School.
 In 1940, he graduated from Deerfield Academy in Massachusetts.
+Chafee was an Episcopalian.

 Marine Corps service

 Chafee was in his third year as an undergraduate at Yale University when the Japanese attacked Pearl Harbor.
 He interrupted his undergraduate studies and enlisted in the Marine Corps, spending his 20th birthday fighting on the island of Guadalcanal from August 8 until November 1942, when the First Marine Division was relieved.
 After receiving his commission as a second lieutenant, he fought in the Battle of Okinawa in the spring of 1945.

 Following the war, he received degrees from Yale University in 1947 and Harvard Law School in 1950.
 At Yale, he was a member of the Delta Kappa Epsilon (Phi chapter) and Skull and Bones fraternities.
 In 1951, he was recalled to active service to be a Marine rifle company commander during the Korean War with Dog Company, 2nd Battalion, 7th Marines.

-Author James Brady in his memoir of the Korean War and serving as a Marine under Chafee writes: "Nowhere, at any time, did John Chafee serve more nobly than he did as a Marine officer commanding a rifle company in the mountains of North Korea." and that "He was the only truly great man I've yet met in my life..."
+Author James Brady, in his memoir of the Korean War and serving as a Marine under Chafee, writes that "[n]owhere, at any time, did John Chafee serve more nobly than he did as a Marine officer commanding a rifle company in the mountains of North Korea," and that "[h]e was the only truly great man I've yet met in my life..."

 Chafee's military awards include three awards of the Presidential Unit Citation, the Asiatic-Pacific Campaign Medal, the World War II Victory Medal, the Korean Service Medal and the United Nations Korea Medal.